mysql/mysql-utilities/docs/man/mysqlprocgrep.rst

 default) or execute certain actions on it.
 The match conditions are given as options to the tool and in order for a row to match, all the conditions given have to match.

+You also have the choice to view the output in one of the following formats using the :option:`--format` option.

+**GRID**
+  Displays output formatted like that of the mysql monitor in a grid or table layout.
+This is the default.

+**CSV**
+  Displays the output in a comma-separated list.

+**TAB**
+  Displays the output in a tab-separated list.

+**VERTICAL**
+  Displays the output in a single column similar to the ``\G`` option for the mysql monitor commands.

 Options